Odd Object Lifting

 A true test of strength is to take a random object and lift it.
 This object can take on many forms from stones to bags, barrels to anvils and more.
 Depending on the object the objective may be to just lift it off the ground or to get it locked out arms overhead.

 Barbells and dumbbells are made to be lifted.
-And that means they are easy to lift, and you’ll be able to do more weight with them than with anything else.
+And that means they are easy to lift.
+As such you’ll be able to do more weight with them than with anything else.
 But an odd object is not made for lifting.
 Hence the challenge.
 Even though it may only be 100 or 200 lbs. it could be more difficult than a barbell twice its weight.

 Adding odd object lifting to your training will further challenge muscles you didn’t know you had.
 You’ll have to work everything to stabilize the heavy and unstable load.
 Be sure to read Dinosaur Training for more on the subject.